spookylukey/django-paypal/CONTRIBUTING.rst

 not actually a contribution to the project, but only benefits the person who “contributed” it, and so won't be accepted.

+Patches that are not of sufficient quality will be labelled ``patch-needs-improvement`` in GitHub with comments added explaining why, and in general the original author, not the maintainers, will be expected to do this improvement.

 In more detail, please see the following guidelines and hints:

 **isort** keeps imports in order.
 Run **tox -e isort-check** to check your